History and Creation

 The authorization of a position to serve as the portal program manager was requested during the 2011 legislative session.
 A Governor’s message submitted draft legislation which the Legislature passed as HB 200 HD1, CD1, and which was enacted into law as Act 164 on July 1, 2011.

-The NIC Hawaii contract was awarded through competitive solicitation and effective January 2008 for the initial five-year period.
-Two contract extensions were approved by the AHC, with the most recent effective January 4, 2016, for up to an additional three years.
+The portal program contract was awarded through competitive solicitation and effective January 2008 for the initial five-year period.
+Five contract extensions were approved by the AHC.
+The effective dates were January 4, 2013 for up to three years, January 4, 2016 for up to three years, January 4, 2019 for one year, January 4, 2020 for up to two years and January 4, 2022 for up to three additional years.

 New online government services are continually being added to the portal.
 The portal’s success has been achieved through the work of NIC Hawaii, in conjunction with the AHC and the business and information technology staffs of the State agencies, the counties, and the Judiciary.
 NIC Hawaii has continuously identified new online services to be added to the State portal and the AHC has also worked hand-in-hand with NIC Hawaii through the planning, implementation, and operational phases for these services.